Biomedical Engineering Technology (Fast Track)

 Starting in: | January, September |

-The Biomedical Engineering Technology courses, which are facilitated through the School of Engineering Technology and Applied Science, combine engineering with medicine.
-You use technical problem-solving skills while learning about biomedical engineering principles, among which are:
+The Biomedical Engineering Technology (Fast Track) courses from Centennial College, which are facilitated through the School of Engineering Technology and Applied Science, combine engineering with medicine.
+You’ll use technical problem-solving skills while learning about biomedical engineering principles, among which will be:

 - Electronics